 Maine Coon Eye Discharge

-Whilst this particular breed of cat might not be prone to Maine Coon eye problems, owners should never just assume there never will be any problems in their cats future.
-Instead, it is recommend that owners keep watch for changes in their cats eyes, or behaviour i.e. eye infections, or cat stumbling over.
-This is particularly important, since conditions detected earlier are usually easier to fix.
+Whilst this particular breed of cat might not be prone to Maine Coon eye problems, owners should never just assume there never will be any problems in their cat’s future.
+Instead, it is recommended that owners keep watching for changes in their cat’s eyes, or behavior i.e. eye infections, or cat stumbling over.
+This is particularly important since conditions detected earlier are usually easier to fix.

 If you would like to learn about the top 7 Maine Coon health issues, click here to take a look at my informative article.

 Before you go, take a look at these AWESOME Maine Coon cat names.
 Which name will you choose?

 If purchasing a Maine Coon from a breeder is too expensive, then Maine Coon adoption might be the best way for you to get the cat of your dreams!
 Cats from breeders can cost up to $2,500, but...

 The Maine Coon is a beautiful cat, and there are countless possible Maine Coon colors and patterns.
 Many people assume that Maine Coons only come in brown or black, but this actually isn't the case!...